TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/client-labelsarentvisible.md

 6. Azure Information Protection does not support having multiple version of Office installed and multiple users signed in to Office.
 Try to logout all users logged into Office and try again [More information](https://docs.microsoft.com/azure/information-protection/requirements#applications)

+7. Make sure you are using the correct client for your deployment.
+More information can be found [here](https://docs.microsoft.com/azure/information-protection/configure-policy-migrate-labels)

-7. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket
+8. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket

 ### Export Azure Information Protection logs